lesenelir/next-gpt/README.md

 # next-GPT

 > If this project has been helpful to you, I would sincerely appreciate it if you could star it.
-Your small gesture would mean a lot to me and serve as a great source of encouragement, letting me know that I'm on the right track. 🤩
+Your small gesture would mean a lot to me and serve as a great source of encouragement, letting me know I'm on the right track. 🤩

 This is a [Next.js](https://nextjs.org/) project that utilizes [GPT](https://openai.com/blog/openai-api/) for text generation, with a focus on learning and educational purposes.

 ## Introduction

 This project serves as a valuable learning experience for me, specifically focusing on mastering Next.js Pages Router instead of Next.js App Router.
 Additionally, I am utilizing this project to gain proficiency in building applications with Next.js and Tailwind CSS.
-Furthermore, the entire project has been implemented using TypeScript to enhance code quality and maintainability.
+Furthermore, the entire project uses TypeScript to enhance code quality and maintainability.

 Tech Stack: Next.js (Pages Router) + React + TypeScript + Tailwind CSS + Prisma + MySQL